HubSpot/cms-theme-boilerplate/MISSION.md

 ## scope
 * grid - which can be toggled off
+* CSS selectors for base html elements.
 * very foundational styles and JS for bootstrappy elements (buttons, accordions, etc.)
 * Establish Custom Module Best Practices and have a framework for building them quickly, but not include a ton of custom modules.
 * Templates included are extremely stripped down
-* include optional re-usable base elements like Bootstrap or foundation does.
-Maybe more following foundation's approach fulfilling the bare minimum for the elements themself to look and function well, without including too much opinion.
+* Include optional re-usable base elements like Bootstrap or foundation does.
+Maybe more following foundation's approach. fulfilling the bare minimum for the elements themself to look and function well, without including too much opinion.
+* Bare bones configurability through HubL vars similar to what is found in bootstrap
+* structure for extending it to be themed, and support third party extensibility where possible.

+### What Crankshaft will not be/have
+All of these things require some level of opinion imposing and do not need to be part of CrankShaft itself.
+Template packs and module packs built ontop of the framework can be open sourced and in their own forks.
+* Full template sets like 2 column, holy grail(3 col), contact page.
+* Detailed templates with lots of modules and flex columns pre-arranged.
+* Tons of custom modules built in.
+* Full Color themes

+Without this narrowed scope it would be too easy for the framework to get out of hand and get to the point there's a blur between theming and the actual framework itself.